zafarrafii/Zaf-Python/README.md

     audio_dct: audio DCT (number_frequencies,)
 ```

-#### Example: compute the 4 different DCTs and compare them to SciPy's DCTs
+Example: Compute the 4 different DCTs and compare them to SciPy's DCTs.

 ```
 # Import the modules